kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Fragments of a Faith Forgotten.md

 My letter, my awakener, was there before me on the road.
 Its voice had awakened me, and its light was guiding me.
 It shone before me, encouraging me to move faster and drawing me on with love.
 I continued on, passing by Babel on my left, and reached Maishan, the great haven of the merchants on the seashore.

 My bright robe, which I had left behind, and the toga in which it was wrapped, were sent by my parents from the heights of Hyrcania.
 They sent it through their trustworthy treasurers.
 I had forgotten its appearance because I had left it in my Father's house when I was a child.

 Suddenly, as I faced it, the garment seemed like a mirror of myself.
 I saw my whole self in it, and it reflected my entire being.
 We were two distinct individuals, yet we were also one in likeness.
 Similarly, the treasurers who brought it to me appeared as two, yet they were one in appearance.
 They bore a royal seal, marking the restoration of my treasure and wealth.

 My beautifully embroidered robe, adorned with vibrant colors and precious stones like gold, beryls, rubies, agates, and sardonyxes, was prepared in its heavenly home.
 Its seams were secured with adamant stones, and it was fully decorated with the image of the King of kings, displaying various hues like sapphire.
 I saw that it was alive with the movements of knowledge and seemed almost ready to speak.
 I heard it say something to those who brought it down, communicating its purpose.

 I realized that as I matured, my stature grew in accordance with the efforts made for me.
 The robe, in its royal grandeur, expanded towards me, and those who brought it hastened for me to take it.
 My love urged me to run and receive it; I reached out, took it, and adorned myself with its beautiful colors.
 I wrapped myself in my brilliant toga and ascended to the gate of honor and homage.

 I bowed my head and paid homage to the Majesty of my Father who had sent it to me.
 I had obeyed his commands, and he had fulfilled his promises.
 At the gate of his princes, I joined his nobles, and he welcomed and rejoiced in me.
 I was with him in his kingdom, and all his servants glorified him with their voices.
 He promised that I would also accompany him to the gate of the King of kings.
 With my gift and my pearl, I would appear with him before our King.

 Professor Bevan rightly calls this glorious hymn a "masterpiece of religious poetry."
 It is not only magnificent as poetry but also invaluable as a record of hidden knowledge.
 What have we lost with the barbaric destruction of the Hymns of Bardaisan?

-Footnotes:
+---

+#### Footnotes

 1. Either the Pleroma or Ogdoad, the spiritual realms.
 2. A Gnostic technical term.